 Becoming Your Parents’ Landlord

 You will probably want to offer your parents rent at a price they can afford.
 However, if you charge them less than the property’s fair market value (FMV), the home is considered for personal use only.
 As such, you will not be able to claim all of the tax deductions.
-You can go around this rule by claiming your parents as dependants, but their gross income cannot exceed a certain amount ($4,300 for the tax year 2021), and you have to provide more than half their support costs.
+You can go around this rule by claiming your parents as dependents.
+But their gross income cannot exceed a certain amount ($4,300 for the tax year 2021), and you have to provide more than half their support costs.

 In Conclusion

 Helping your parents buy a house is an excellent way of demonstrating your love and respect.
 But it also means that you have to weigh the financial impact of your decision.
 Additionally, you need to consider your parents’ preferences.
-Some will be anxious to buy a new home as soon as possible, while others may choose not to deal with the hassle.
+Some will be anxious to buy a new home as soon as possible.
+While others may choose not to deal with the hassle.
 Make sure you know what they want before making any significant moves.

 If you are not sure how to proceed, you can always contact a financial advisor to help you find the best solution.